A SHORT HISTORY OF VENEZUELA

 By Tim Lambert

-In 1806 Francisco de Miranda led the first rebellion against Spanish rule.
-However he was soon defeated.
+On 5 July 1811 a national assembly declared Venezuela independent.
+However, it was short lived.
+After a year Spanish forces were in control once again.
 Venezuela was finally liberated by Simon Bolivar in 1821.
-At first Venezuela was joined with Colombia and Ecuador as part of a state called Gran Colombia.
-However Gran Colombia soon broke up and Venezuela became completely independent in 1830.
+At first, Venezuela was joined with Colombia and Ecuador as part of a state called Gran Colombia.
+However, Gran Colombia soon broke up and Venezuela became completely independent in 1830.

 However in 1902 Venezuela failed to pay interest on loans from Britain, Germany and Italy.
-As a result those 3 nations sent their navies to blockade Venezuelan ports.
-However in 1914 oil was discovered in Venezuela.
+As a result, those 3 nations sent their navies to blockade Venezuelan ports.
+However, in 1914 oil was discovered in Venezuela.
 Oil became Venezuela's most important export.
-Then in 1945 a dictator was overthrown and the interim government promised to hold elections.
+Then in 1945, a dictator was overthrown and the interim government promised to hold elections.
 A new constitution was introduced in Venezuela in 1947 and elections were held.
-However a coup took place in 1948.
-Marcos Pérez Jiménez became dictator of Venezuela.
+However, a coup took place in 1948.
+Marcos Perez Jimenez became the dictator of Venezuela.
 He was overthrown in turn in 1958.

-Today the population of Venezuela is 29 million.
+Today the population of Venezuela is 31 million.
 Today Venezuela relies heavily on revenue from oil but poverty persists.
-Venezuela also has a very high rate of inflation and recently basic goods like toilet paper have been in short supply.
-Venezuela also suffers from a high crime rate.
-Not surprisingly in recent years Venezuela has suffered a 'brain drain' as many wealthy people have fled abroad.
-In February 2014 political and economic dissatisfaction caused a wave of anti-government protests across Venezuela.
+In 2016 Venezuela suffered a very high rate of inflation and the economy contracted.
+There are also shortages of consumer goods and medicines.
+Venezuela also suffers from a very high crime rate.
+Not surprisingly in recent years, Venezuela has suffered a 'brain drain' as many wealthy people have fled abroad.
+In 2017 there were many protests in Venezuela.
+Today the economic crisis continues.
+In 2018 the population of Venezuela is 32 million.

 A brief history of Colombia